app-generator/docs-old/products/django-dashboards/datta-able.md

 ## ✨ Application Bootstrap Flow

 The entry point of the project is the `core.settings.py` file where all the project configuration is bundled.
-The most important steps that make the project functional are listed below:
+The `most important files` that make the project functional are listed below:

 - `manage.py` (saved in the root of the project) loads `core/settings.py`
 - `core/settings.py`: